module Uwt_io:sig..end

 Channel mode

-val input : input mode
+val input : input modeinput input mode representation

-val output : output mode
+val output : output modeoutput output mode representation

 Type of input channels